Aditypraa/Backend-Agrisight/README.md

       ```json
       {
         "success": false,
-        "message": "Artikel with ID ds not found",
+        "message": "Artikel with ID ds not found"
       }
       ```